webplatform/docs/tutorials/getting_started_with_webgl/index.md

 Figure 1: A very simple WebGL output.

-Note: The canvas has been created with dimensions of 300 × 150px — this is the default if you don't specify your own width and height.
+{{Note|The canvas has been created with dimensions of 300 × 150px — this is the default if you don't specify your own width and height.}}

-Note: WebGL code will seem rather complicated to many of you: being based on OpenGL, it is actually close to C++ code.
-For those of you wanting to understand it in depth, you should consult a set of C++ tutorials such as [http://www.cplusplus.com/doc/tutorial/ cplusplus.com/doc/tutorial].
+{{Note|WebGL code will seem rather complicated to many of you: being based on OpenGL, it is actually close to C++ code.
+For those of you wanting to understand it in depth, you should consult a set of C++ tutorials such as [http://www.cplusplus.com/doc/tutorial/ cplusplus.com/doc/tutorial].}}

 ==Drawing something meaningful==